Solar Fitness & Wellness

 Partner: Swiss Eco Tap

 High-density construction in cities often requires even north-facing façades to be put to maximum use.
 How is it possible to realize a transparent, cozy and energy-efficient north-facing façade?
 Together with Glas Troesch, Empa is testing the use of 8-meter-high quadruple glazing on the north-facing side of the Fitness & Wellness Unit.
-With an insulation value (U-value) of 0.3 W/(m2·K), this façade achieves a better thermal balance in the six-month winter period of the year than a highly insulated wall five times its thickness, with the same level of coziness and the same amount of daylight.
+With an insulation value (U-value) of 0.3 W/(m2·K), this façade achieves a better thermal balance in the six-month winter period of the year than a highly insulated wall five times its thickness, and is offering in addition an excellent level of coziness and high amount of daylight.

 Partner: Empa, Glas Troesch